Ceci2222/Ceci2222.github.io/_posts/2019-11-12-activeadmin_create-react-app_heroku_netlify_ruby_on_rails_-_part_1.markdown

 ---
 layout: post
-title:      "Deploying a React App to Netlify with a Rails Backend on Heroku - Part 1"
+title:      "ActiveAdmin, Create-React-App, Heroku, Netlify, Ruby on Rails - Part 1"
-date:       2019-11-12 17:23:31 +0000
+date:       2019-11-12 12:23:32 -0500
 permalink:  activeadmin_create-react-app_heroku_netlify_ruby_on_rails_-_part_1
 ---

 This article describes the steps I have used to create a basic application using Ruby on Rails API, an ActiveAdmin dashboard and Create-React-App.
 There are many ways to get a website up and running for a small business, but here are the reasons that I chose these technologies:

-**Ruby on Rails API only with ActiveAdmin and PostgreSQL database**  -  Fast way to get an API setup to store the information that will be displayed on the website.
+**Ruby on Rails API only with ActiveAdmin**  -  Fast way to get an API setup to store the information that will be displayed on the website.
 ActiveAdmin is a fairly simple admin dashboard interface so the client can create, edit, and delete information displayed.

 **Create-React-App  **-  Quick way to get a React application started.